GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2023-12-26 20:33:58 IST
+This content is dynamically generated in Indian Time (IST): 2023-12-26 20:49:56 IST

 Current Weather in Coimbatore:
-Temperature: 21.90 °C
+Temperature: 25.88 °C
-Condition: broken clouds
+Condition: haze